State

 };

 As you can see, it's just a plain old Javascript object.
-In your application, your properties would be called something different, but you can see we have a mixture of empty values as well as some defaults.
+In your application, your properties would be called something different, but you can see we have a mixture of empty values and some defaults.

 This state will be stored in the global state container for bindings to use in the templates.

-The initial state above aren't meant to be mutated directly.
-In order to produce a state change, an mutation request should be dispatched instead.
+The initial state above isn't meant to be mutated directly.
+In order to produce a state change, a mutation request should be dispatched instead.
 An action handler is a function that is supposed to combine the current state of the state container and the action parameters of the function call to produce a new state:

 const actionHandler = (state, action) => newState

-An example of a action handler that produce a new state with updated keyword on a
+An example of an action handler that produces a new state with the updated keyword on a keyword action:

 return action.type === 'newKeywords'